Pacey Witter: Season 2

 As Andie's mental health begins to suffer due to the strain of caring for her mother and the death of her eldest brother Tim, Pacey becomes concerned for her and their future and struggles with what he can do to help Andie.
-Eventually the pressure is too much for Andie and she breaks up with Pacey, who is adamant that he not push her away at a time where she needs him and he tells her that he loves her for the first time.
+Eventually the pressure is too much for Andie and she breaks up with Pacey, who is adamant that he not push her away at a time when she needs him and he tells her that he loves her for the first time.
 Andie begins to hallucinate that she is seeing her deceased brother, and suffers a nervous breakdown.
 She takes a leave of absence at the end of the season for a stay in a mental health facility.
 The strained relationship Pacey has with his neglectful and alcoholic father is further explored this season, as well as the effect Andie has on that relationship.
 When Andie leaves for the mental health facility to get better, Pacey misses her terribly and his abrasive father makes a snide comment about Andie being crazy, for which Pacey hits him.
 Near the end of the season, Andie tells Pacey's father over the phone to give Pacey a hug for her, and his father does.
 This ultimately leads to a touching moment — it seems that they can start to put their past behind them and, for the first time, Pacey looks for some support from his father and actually gets it.